Spy basket: Surviving examples

 The Imperial War Museum in London exhibits a Zeppelin observation car that was found near Colchester after the Zeppelin air raid on the night of the September 2–3, 1916.
 It is believed to have been carried by the LZ 90 and was being deployed uncrewed when the winch accidentally ran out of control.
 It was found along with 1500 metres of cable.
 The winch was jettisoned near Bury St. Edmunds.

 In fiction

 The spy basket's use is dramatized in the 1930 film Hell's Angels and in the long-running British comic Charley's War (1979-1986).
 In both stories, ruthless German airship commanders order the jettisoning of their ship's cloud car (with the observer still in it) to save weight when their airships come under attack.

+The spy basket is seen in the movie Zeppelin.